-Kefir looks like milk (some call it kefir milk), but it's made from kefir grains and whole milk; mixed together, these ingredients ferment at room temperature.
+Kefir looks like milk (some call it kefir milk or milk kefir), but it's made from kefir grains and whole milk; mixed together, these ingredients ferment at room temperature.
 Kefir is great for digestive health and gives the immune system a big kick in the butt.
-A couple of months ago, Sydney had a yeasty ear, I treated it with essential oils and added kefir to her diet for the week.
-She hasn't had an issue with her ears since.
+Over the years, I've used it to soothe upset tummies, improve nutrient absorption, clear yeast build-up, and more.

 Where to Buy Milk Kefir Grains

 I've been feeding kefir to my dogs for several years now.
 At first, the only people who talked about kefir were other raw feeders; today, I see kefir being sold in my local grocery store (along with fermented vegetables, dandelion greens, and other cool finds).
 The more resources I find for feeding my dogs, the less inclined I am to learn how to make kefir at home.
 However, it's possible and one day I'll give it a try again.

 Over the years, people have recommended Cultures for Health for kefir grains (the video above); their grains are sold on Amazon or directly from their website.

 - Milk Kefir Grains from Cultures for Health